singulatron/superplatform/README.md

 Singulatron is the AI Superplatform that runs on your servers.
 It's source-available, uses no third party APIs, and you have complete control over your data and privacy.

-Our goal is to support both AI usage and AI app development, from local desktop applications to distributed server-based solutions.
+Our goal is to support both AI usage and AI app development.

 ## Roadmap